 Because of the type of plants will be using for a Dutch Aquarium, we cannot utilize the dry start method.
 We will need to densely plant and flood our tanks when we start up.

-Revisit the discussion about Dutch Style Terracing so you can create proper depth and grouping for your plants.
+Revisit the discussion about Dutch Style Terracing so you can create proper depth, focal points, and grouping for your plants.
 For an example Aquascape setup.
 See the video below by Yulia below:

 Lighting for Dutch Aquascapes